 Since 2014, a new and original piece of art has appeared on every cover of The Guide Istanbul, each city vignette drawn by Sedat Girgin.
-However, the young illustrator not only creates whimsical visions of the city for The Guide, he is also an up-and-coming children’s book artist who is taking Turkey by storm.
+However, the illustrator not only creates whimsical visions of the city for the magazine, he is also an up-and-coming children’s book artist who is taking Turkey by storm.

 By Joshua Bruce Allen

 Since the March-April issue of 2014, The Guide Istanbul magazine has had a special guest on the cover of every issue.
 But unlike those inside the magazine, we do not see the cover celebrity’s face – because he is the cover artist, Sedat Girgin.
 His imaginative drawings of Istanbul have a handcrafted look that reflects the old soul and new spirit of the city.

 His personal favorite so far is the March-April 2016 cover, which shows Galata Tower overgrown with flowers, like the Hanging Gardens of Babylon.
 What could be more appropriate for the spring issue?
 A second favorite is from November-December 2014.
 This one shows a street vendor pushing diners up a hill on top of his cart, reflecting the meyhane feature in the magazine.

 Girgin told The Guide Istanbul about his cover for the magazine’s 150th issue, September-October 2016: “I made a little joke by drawing 150 stars that had fallen across Istanbul.
 The stars symbolize the ‘star spots’ that The Guide Istanbul writes about.
 At the same time they shows that every issue of the magazine is valuable like a star.”